Quer-io/Quer.io/documentation/ml/model.md

 node and *nrr* being a NodeResultRange for the condition and *min* and *max*.

+NodeResultRange objects contain the *min* and *max* values calculated earlier, the feature they represent and the subset of the interval (*min*, *max*) that matches the condition.
+They also have a match_fraction method that calculates the fraction of samples that match the condition in their node.

 The dictionaries returned by all encountered leaf nodes are combined into one result for the condition.
 As each leaf is only encountered once, the dictionaries